 To facilitate this flexible and agile approach, DLA Piper also created its Firm-wide Administrative Support Team (FAST).
 This team of eight, which includes legal secretaries spread throughout the country, now take on routine and large tasks that otherwise would have been outsourced, generating further cost savings.
 The team also works on extended hours so tasks can be submitted through BigHand up to 9pm PT to ensure rapid turnaround.

 “While we were already generating year-on-year cost savings as we were utilising our resources more efficiently, we have saved a lot of time and money through BigHand in recent months simply by everyone embracing the value of working as smart as we can,” Le Blanc adds.
 “And in parallel, there is a recognition of the value in the work our business professional provide, which has boosted team morale – a welcome benefit under the circumstances.”

-In addition, BigHand Now has been adopted by DLA Piper as a collaboration and training tool, from attorneys entering tasks and teams effectively delegating work, to the ability for staff to actively choose which tasks they would prefer to undertake, even just one part of a job, and the opportunity to learn new skills from colleagues.
+In addition, BigHand Workflow Management has been adopted by DLA Piper as a collaboration and training tool, from attorneys entering tasks and teams effectively delegating work, to the ability for staff to actively choose which tasks they would prefer to undertake, even just one part of a job, and the opportunity to learn new skills from colleagues.

 “The beauty of BigHand is that anyone with the relevant skills can pick up and complete work in a timely fashion,” Le Blanc explains.
 “However, people are now also communicating and talking to each other in ways they never did before, asking each other how a certain task was done, and asking for help.
 The distance has made them closer in terms of reaching out to each other.